Facts about silver

 - The photographic light sensitivity plate consists of an emulsion of fine-grain silver halides like bromide, chloride, or iodide (diameter <1 μm) on a transparent medium like glass or celluloid.

 - The halide, usually AgBr with some amount of AgCl and organic dyes but AgI is used in very fast films.
 Organic dyes act as a photosensitizer to help light absorption over the entire visible band.

-Silver salts in an aqueous solution produce a curdy white precipitate of AgCl with chlorine ion, the precipitate insoluble in nitric acid but readily dissolved in aqueous ammonia.
-Silver ion also forms a red precipice (Ag2CrO4) with potassium dichromate solution which is insoluble in acetic acid.
-All the silver compounds produce a lustrous white malleable bed on heating with sodium carbonate on charcoal, the bead may be dissolved in nitric acid and tested with hydrogen chloride (HCl).
+Silver salts in an aqueous solution produce a curdy white precipitate of AgCl with chlorine ion.
+The precipitate is insoluble in nitric acid but readily dissolved in aqueous ammonia.
+Ag+ also forms a red precipice (Ag2CrO4) with potassium dichromate solution which is insoluble in acetic acid.
+All the silver compounds produce a lustrous white malleable bed on heating with sodium carbonate on charcoal.
+The bead may be dissolved in nitric acid and tested with hydrogen chloride (HCl).

-In learning chemistry or chemical science, silver may be estimated gravimetrically as chloride or by electrodeposition (coulometer), volumetrically, it is determined by titration with a standard solution of sodium chloride ammonium thiocyanate.
+In learning chemistry or chemical science, silver may be estimated gravimetrically as chloride or by electrodeposition (coulometer), volumetrically.
 In Mohrs’s method, a known volume of standard sodium chloride solution triturated with AgNO3 solution using potassium chromate as an indicator.
-In Volhard’s method, the silver nitrate (AgNO3) is triturated by standard potassium or ammonium thiocyanate using ferric alum as an indicator, the Ag+ ion forms a white precipitate of AgSCN but when the concentration falls below the solubility, the blood-red color of thiocyanate ions produce with ferric ion.
+In Volhard’s method, the silver nitrate (AgNO3) is triturated by standard potassium or ammonium thiocyanate using ferric alum as an indicator.
+The Ag+ ion forms a white precipitate of AgSCN but when the concentration falls below the solubility, the blood-red color of thiocyanate ions produce with ferric ion.